licky-licky/toji-no-miko-translations/docs/md/docs/Hiiragi_Kagari_Episodes.md

 **Minato:** Hey hey, don't worry about the details.
 What's important is we get this water back to Yukari right away\!
 **Kagari:** I can't believe her...
 Wait for me, Minato-senpai.
 **Yukari:** You two got springwater from the mountain out back?
 Thank you for going out of your way for me.
 Gulp, gulp...
 **Kagari:** The mountain out back?
 That's what Yukari-sama said, wasn't it, Minato-senpai?
 But you said we had to cross way on the other side of the mountain...
-Why did you lie about that\!?
+Why did you lie about that\!\?
 **Minato:** Sorry, sorry.
 It's just, even though you weren't assigned to do anything, you wouldn't leave or eat anything, so I was worried...
 **Kagari:** That doesn't make it okay for you to lie to me like that\!
 **Kagari:** Ah...